Arius: First Council of Nicaea

-According to some accounts in the hagiography of Nicholas of Myra, debate at the council became so heated that at one point, Nicholas struck Arius across the face.
+In the hagiography of Nicholas of Myra, debate at the council became so heated that at one point, Nicholas struck Arius across the face.
 The majority of the bishops ultimately agreed upon a creed, known thereafter as the Nicene Creed.
 It included the word homoousios, meaning "consubstantial", or "one in essence", which was incompatible with Arius's beliefs.
 On June 19, 325, council and emperor issued a circular to the churches in and around Alexandria: Arius and two of his unyielding partisans (Theonas and Secundus) were deposed and exiled to Illyricum, while three other supporters—Theognis of Nicaea, Eusebius of Nicomedia and Maris of Chalcedon—affixed their signatures solely out of deference to the emperor.
-The following is part of the ruling made by the emperor denouncing Arius's teachings with fervor.

-In addition, if any writing composed by Arius should be found, it should be handed over to the flames, so that not only will the wickedness of his teaching be obliterated, but nothing will be left even to remind anyone of him.
-And I hereby make a public order, that if someone should be discovered to have hidden a writing composed by Arius, and not to have immediately brought it forward and destroyed it by fire, his penalty shall be death.
-As soon as he is discovered in this offense, he shall be submitted for capital punishment [...]
+Church historian Socrates Scholasticus, writings one century later in the 5th century, reports that Constantine ordered Arius's writings burned and that anyone found possessing them would be executed.
+However, while there is consensus among scholars that book-burning was, at least for a time and to some measure, enacted, such as was the case for the books of the neoplatonician Porphyry of Tyre, no such edict prescribing the death penalty was reported at the time, nor any reporting of Arians being put to death.